KMPARDS/esn-contracts/README.md

 Contract instances are stored as [global](https://github.com/KMPARDS/esn-contracts/blob/master/test/global.ts#L36) variables for reuse across test cases.
 There are two chains (`ETH` and `ESN`), hence there are two provider instances `providerETH` and `providerESN`.

 All contracts are deployed (during the initial test cases in the [`Contracts()`](https://github.com/KMPARDS/esn-contracts/blob/master/test/suites/index.ts#L19) hook) in two parts: `first` and `next` following by setting initial values in the contracts which takes place in the same hook.

+## Adding new project

+If you want to add a new smart contract that works with Era Swap Ecosystem to this project:

+1. You can a create directory with your contract name inside `contracts/ESN` if you intend the contract to be deployed on ESN or `contracts/ETH` if it is to be deployed on Ethereum.
+2. After that you can add some tests, you can start with declaring the contract in the [`test/global.ts`](https://github.com/KMPARDS/esn-contracts/blob/master/test/global.ts#L65).
+3. You can add it to test deploy script in [`test/suites/Contracts/DeployNext.test.ts`](https://github.com/KMPARDS/esn-contracts/blob/master/test/suites/Contracts/DeployNext.test.ts#L337).
+4. You can create a seperate directory for your project in [`test/suites/`](https://github.com/KMPARDS/esn-contracts/tree/master/test/suites), you can see examples of tests written for other projects like TimeAlly, Dayswappers, BetDeEx, ..., etc.

 ## Available Scripts